BonsaiDen/JavaScript-Garden/doc/en/function/constructors.md

 Constructors in JavaScript are yet again different from many other languages.
 Any function call that is preceded by the `new` keyword acts as a constructor.

-Inside the constructor (the called function) the value of `this` refers to a newly created `Object`.
-The [`prototype`](#object.prototype) of this **new** object is set to the `prototype` of the function object that was called.
+Inside the constructor - the called function - the value of `this` refers to a newly created `Object`.
+The [`prototype`](#object.prototype) of this **new** object is set to the `prototype` of the function object that was invoked as the constructor.

-If the function that was called has no explicit `return` statement, then it implicitly returns the value of `this` (the new object).
-Otherwise it returns the value of the `return` statement, **but** only if the return value is an object.
+If the function that was called has no explicit `return` statement, then it implicitly returns the value of `this` - the new object.

     function Foo() {
         this.bla = 1;